Annie Fitzgerald Stephens: Personal life

 On April 14, 1863, she married Captain John Stephens, a Confederate States Army officer and member of an old Catholic gentry family from Birr, County Offaly, in a Catholic ceremony at the Shrine of the Immaculate Conception.
 Her husband became an established merchant in Atlanta and served on the Atlanta Police Commission for six terms.
 They had twelve children together.

 Stephens was the maternal grandmother of author Margaret Mitchell, who spent summers with her on the family's plantation.
-It is believed that Mitchell based the character Scarlett O'Hara, from her novel Gone with the Wind, off of Stephens.
+It is believed that Mitchell based the character Scarlett O'Hara, from her novel Gone with the Wind, on Stephens.
 Feminist film critic Molly Haskell stated that Stephens was "the real-life progenitor of Scarlett."

-Following her daughter Maybelle Stephens Mitchell's death, Stephens moved in with her son-in-law, Eugene Mitchell, and his children.
+Following her daughter Maybelle Stephens Mitchell's death, Stephens moved in with her son-in-law Eugene Mitchell and his children.
 After quarreling with Mitchell one night, Stephens called a cab and left the Mitchells' house, instead taking up residence at the Georgian Terrace Hotel.
 The move hurt the Mitchells financially, who were receiving an allowance from some of the Stephens relatives to help maintain Stephens' lifestyle while she lived with them.
 Stephens was estranged from polite society in Atlanta due to her shrewd business endeavors and behavior.
 She was a moralist and devout Catholic.

 Stephens contested her father's will in order to claim a larger share of the family estate and won, dispossessing some of her other family members.
 She died on February 17, 1934, and is buried in Oakland Cemetery in Atlanta.